iweb visitor

 Venture Projects

 Saskatchewan Agricultural Societies Program is a financial contribution program operating under terms and conditions set out in an agreement with the Ministry of Parks, Culture and Sport.
-SAASE has allocated a total of $45,000 to the program.
-The funding will assist in developing new programs/events, enhance existing events, as well as develop new agricultural societies and bring new communities under the umbrella membership of SAASE.
-The focus of the new funding will be on tourism, by developing new events with a wide appeal, as well as promoting and enhancing the quality of life within communities throughout Saskatchewan.
+SAASE has allocated a total of $45,000 to the program for 2024.
+Tourism Saskatchewan has allocated an additional $45,000 – making the funds available for the Venture Project Program in 2024 a total of $90,000.
+The SAASE Board of Directors has allocated $70,000 to Venture Projects and $20,000 to a newly develop funding stream called “The Digital Marketing Enhancement Program”.
+The new funding will assist in development and or enhancement of websites – social media – digital platforms, which will support the marketing of your Agricultural Societies programs and events.
+The focus of the new funding streams will be on tourism, by developing new events with a wide appeal, as well as promoting and enhancing the quality of life within communities throughout Saskatchewan.
+The funding may also support the development of new Agricultural Societies – bringing new communities under the umbrella membership of SAASE.

 Venture Projects

 • Venture projects are defined as projects or activities, which meet the objectives of the program: rural living, community development, agriculture awareness, and new agricultural society development.
+If an Agricultural Society has discontinued an event/program for a minimum of 5 years – they may apply for Venture Project funding with that discontinued event/program being considered as a new project

 Program Objectives:

-The program supports: Community Development/Rural Living projects which are projects that assist in community development by contributing to Saskatchewan’s high quality of life and promoting community development as part of the culture of our society.
+The program supports: Community Development/Rural Living projects – website/social media development which are projects that assist in community development by contributing to Saskatchewan’s high quality of life and promoting community development as part of the culture of our society.
 The events will have a focus on tourism by the promotion of the event to not only the local community, but also through the promotion of the community event on a regional, provincial or national scale.
 The event or project would showcase the community as being a great place to live, work and visit.
-Contributions under this program are intended to provide financial assistance to eligible organisations in support of projects that meet one or more of the following objectives:
+Contributions under this program are intended to provide financial assistance to eligible organizations in support of projects that meet one or more of the following objectives:

 Rural Living